crathjen/Quill-Distilled/README.md

 # The Quill Distilled

 The Quill Distilled is a single-page web application for discovering and sharing quotations.
-It runs on a Java backend running on Tomcat and utilizing Spring, REST, JPA, and a Derby Database.
+It runs on a Java backend deployed on Tomcat and utilizes Spring, REST, JPA, and a Derby Database.
 Frontend technologies used in the project include JavaScript, jQuery, Ajax, and jQuery UI.

 A working version of the project can be accessed at http://quilldistilled.com.